wp-plugins/voting-platform-feelbacks/readme.txt

 = Vicomi for WordPress =

 1. Star Rating System doesn't really gives you anything.
 Star system is so 90's!
 Get a free voting system that allow your users to vote and express their feelings.
-1. A FREE Rating-widget - allow your users to rate with more than stars.
+1. A FREE Rating-widget - allow your users to rate with more than stars or a simple rating system.
-1. Allowing stylish emotional voting.
+1. Allowing stylish emotional voting and rating.
 Choose your own look and feel, not only stars or a simple Star Rating System.
 1. Choose your Rating-widget and Voting design!
 When you register - choose your Feelbacks platform design for your own needs.
 1. Don't like the design?
 Contact us and we will make you your own rating-widget design.
 1. Not only is it free, it increases user engagement to your website.
+Rating results are shown immediately.
 1. Rating-Widget got better and emotional - Install our emotional Rating-Widget and use it to increase your traffic.
+More then just voting - more then Upvote & Downvote.
-1. Increased page views amount by 3%-12% (more traffic!) thanks to the recommendation widget that recommends other content within your website.
+1. Increased page views amount by 3%-12% (more traffic!) thanks to the recommendation widget that recommends other content within your website based on user's emotional rating.
 1. Easy to install, 5 minute installation!
-Add this Feelbacks platform for free.
+Add this Feelbacks rating platform for free.
 1. Uses the Vicomi API.
 Gives you free admin and the best analytics web tools.
-1. Add Feelbacks in few minutes.
+1. Customize and optimize Feelbacks rating system and design in WordPress with a cool visual platform.
-1. Customize and optimize Feelbacks and design in WordPress with a cool visual platform.
+1. More then Multi Rating - allow your users to vote with an emotional voting and rating system.

 = Vicomi Features =